iamstarkov/css-initials/README.md

 # css-initials

-> initial CSS values to use in `all: initial` polyfils
+Initial CSS values for `all: initial` polyfills.

 ## Table of Contents